-any psychoactive substance considered illegal by the laws of the substances and their effects.
+Psychoactive Substances: any psychoactive substance considered illegal by the laws of the Commonwealth of Puerto Rico, not used for medical purposes.

-Commonwealth of Puerto Rico, not used for medical purposes.
+Attachment #1 includes a description of the most used psychoactive substances and their effects.

-Attachment #1 includes a description of the most used psychoactive occupation, employment or task and receives wages, salary, a daily wage or other type of compensation, from the Universidad Central del Caribe for part-time or full-time tasks.
+Employee: any person exercising, performing, or carrying out any art, occupation, employment or task and receives wages, salary, a daily wage or other type of compensation, from the Universidad Central del Caribe for part-time or full-time tasks.